-Last January 9-12, 2013, Another country has been added to my list, another dream came to life!
-Together with my Dad and my cousin Ate Judy, we went to China.
-China will always be extra special for us because our grandfather is Pure Chinese. though he is from the south of China, it was still magical to be able to visit his country, and in a way, our country.
+Last January 9-12, 2013, a new country has been added to my list - it was country number 7, another dream came to life!
+Together with my Dad and my cousin Ate Judy, we went to China seven years ago.
+China will always be extra special for us because our grandfather is Pure Chinese. though he is from the south of China, it was still magical to be able to visit his country, and in some ways, our country.

 The Forbidden City has been marked as a UNESCO World Heritage Site on 1987.
 UNESCO listed the site as holding the world's largest collection of preserved ancient wooden structures in the world.

 Ate Judy mapping were we are on our way to Tienanmen

 The way to the palace is easy from our home in Beijing, the Red Lantern House.
 With the help of our map, we followed the route all the way to Xidan and then walked our way until we end on a big Major road with a metal barricade.
 We then headed left until we see the big red walls with many police.
 The Forbidden City cops are tall, quiet and reserved and they know very few English But at least, you feel a little bit safer with their presence.